NunuM/smart_mirror/README.md

 Smart Mirror Project

+## Architecture

+The smart mirror has several CLI programs that have only one requirement: print in JSON format.
+They are packaged by using the Ubuntu Snap package system in order to provide easy installation on target machines.

+The cordinator, triggered by the voice control, executes the respective program, and makes an RPC call to the UI via DBUS, and the information is presented to the user.

 ## QT - UI
 The GUI was made with QT framework.
 The comunication is done via DBUS.
 Several interfaces are exposed via DBUS.